 This instant appam batter stays good in the refrigerator for a day.
 Since the recipe has coconut it is best to use it within a day to enjoy the fresh appam.

 I have shared a detailed video of the instant Kerala-style appam recipe below that I believe will help you to prepare this dish easily at home.
-You could also find the Vellayappam Recipe in the story format for a quick look of the recipe.
+You could also find this recipe in story format for a quick reference.

 - 2 cup Rice Flour